English at St Peter’s

 Children are monitored within the Accelerated Reader Programme very closely in terms of the number of quizzes that are taken and passed and the books that are chosen.

 Reading in School

-Children take part in a whole-class Guided Reading session every day from Year 1 to Year 6.
+Children take part in a whole-class Guided Reading session every day from Year 2 to Year 6.
 Sessions have a different focus each week, which is carefully modelled by the teacher before children practise applying the skill themselves.
-We use a range of question stems taken from SAT papers, which allow children to strengthen their comprehension skills in a variety of different formats.
+We use a range of question stems to ensure our children are accessing different types of questions in different formats.

 and uses a simple version of the